-5. The activities of the construction industry includes the building of new structures, modifications, maintenance, repair, alteration, renovation, dismantling, removal, demolition and improvements on these structures.
+6. Normally, the construction industry will include activities such as to build new structures, modifications, maintenance, repair, alteration, renovation, dismantling, removal, demolition and improvements on these structures.
 It includes any works which form an integral part of, or are preparatory for the works mentioned, including site clearance, soil investigation and improvement, earth moving, excavation, lying of foundation, site restoration and landscaping.

-- 6. The construction industry involves main contractors and subcontractors of the following category : - (a) Building or general contractors who are involved in the construction of residential, commercial, industrial and other buildings; - (b) Heavy and civil engineering construction contractors who are involved in constructing roads, highways, tunnels, bridges, sewers and other projects; and - (c) Special trade contractors who perform other specialized activities related to construction such as carpentry, plumbing, electrical, painting and others. - 7.
-This Guide covers all contractors including self-employed individuals, partners, companies, local authorities and anyone carrying on a business which includes construction operations.
+7. The construction industry involves main contractors and sub-contractors of the following category:

+- Building or general contractors who are involved in the construction of residential, commercial, industrial and other buildings; - (b) Heavy and civil engineering construction contractors who are involved in constructing roads, highways, tunnels, bridges, sewers and other projects; and - (c) Special trade contractors who perform other specialized activities related to construction such as carpentry, plumbing, electrical, painting and others.